roysahar/ceph-ci/doc/radosgw/account.rst

 accounts and account root users must be created by an administrator using ``radosgw-admin`` or the `Admin Ops API`_.

-The account root user has superuser permissions on all resources owned by the account.
+The account root user has default permissions on all resources owned by the account.
 The root user's credentials (access and secret keys) can be used with the `Ceph Object Gateway IAM API`_ to create additional IAM users and roles for use with the `Ceph Object Gateway S3 API`_, as well as to manage their associated access keys and policies.